paulwizviz/lotterystat/README.md

 ## Use case

 For this project, we will build two applications for two fictional users (also known as personas).

-One persona is named `Ebenezer` and the other is named `Richie`.
+It is worth noting that personas, for real life projects, are stand-in for real users.
+Personas are a vehicle to help member of a product development team empathize with users's needs and wants.
+The product team would use information obtained to focus on delivering features that will fulfill the needs and wants of the users.

+However, for this project we have not considered beyond the superficial and fictional needs of our personas named `Ebenezer` and `Richie`.
+The personas are not tied to any real users anyway.

+Let's summarise needs of the personas:

-`Ebenezer` is familiar with using applications via command line instruction (CLI).
+* `Ebenezer` is familiar with using applications via command line instruction (CLI).
 He intends to use the application to collect collect draws and store it in a database and to be able to interrograte the database via CLI.
 He also intends to make it available in the form a a server with RESTFul interfaces.

-`Richie` does not have the necessary technical knowlege to work with applications completely via CLIs.
+* `Richie` does not have the necessary technical knowlege to work with applications completely via CLIs.
 He has only work with applications via Graphical User Interface (UI).
 He intends to use the application from a mac.

 The common functionalities expected from `Ebenezer` and `Richie` are features to: extract lottery draws in CSV from the UK National lottery website, store the downloaded draws in a persistent repository and perform statistical analysis of stored draws.